 24 hour tip

 This is definitely a child-free itinerary.
 I’m sure there are some very clever children out there who would be able to enjoy this Magic Kingdom itinerary, but I am not an expert on young ones and their ways, and I suspect this itinerary would be overload for them.
-Also you probably don’t want to give your kids ice cream for breakfast.
+Also you probably don’t want to give your kids this much sugar.
+You’ve been warned.
+We’re eating more sugar than the Orlando city ordinances allow.

 Magic Kingdom Itinerary